caugustine2022/resume/README.md

 ### Brigham and Women’s Hospital Inc. | Boston, MA.

-#### Clinical IT Support & Security Specialist Liaison — OR/CSS Operations //*(Part-Time) - Hybrid*
+#### Clinical ITS Security & Applications Systems Analyst — OR/CSS Operations //*(Part-Time) - Hybrid*

 ##### *April 2022 - Present*

-Implement protocols, troubleshoot systems, and monitor cybersecurity threats to ensure IT security compliance and minimize disruptions in OR and CSS environments.
-Facilitate effective team communication, train staff on secure IT practices, and support system upgrades and new technology implementations.
+Implement security protocols, troubleshoot systems, and monitor cybersecurity threats to ensure IT compliance and minimize disruptions in OR and CSS environments.
+Facilitate effective team communication, manage project timelines, train staff on secure IT practices, and support system upgrades and new technology implementations for seamless operations.
-* 🚩 Ensure IT security compliance by implementing protocols to protect sensitive data and systems in the OR and CSS, adhering to HIPAA and hospital regulations.
+* 🚩 Ensured IT security compliance by implementing protocols to protect sensitive data and systems in the OR and CSS, adhering to HIPAA and hospital regulations.
 * 🚩 Monitored and mitigated cybersecurity threats through regular Nessus vulnerability assessments, incident response, and endpoint protection for OR/CSS operations.
-* 🚩 Provided desktop support by installing, configuring, and maintaining applications, hardware, and network systems while troubleshooting issues via helpdesk and project management systems to minimize disruptions.
-* 🚩 Scheduled and conducted regular software and hardware maintenance, ensuring minimal service disruptions and optimal system performance.
+* 🚩 Managed application integrations and system management, including Single Sign-On (SSO) and Identity & Access Management (IAM) to enhance security and user experience.
 * 🚩 Analyzed system logs and data usage to diagnose issues, determine root causes, and recommend operational efficiency and security improvements.
-* 🚩 Acted as a liaison between IT, OR, and CSS teams, facilitating clear communication and efficient resolution of technical and security issues.
-* 🚩 Trained OR/CSS staff on secure IT practices and supported IT projects, including system upgrades, testing, and new technology implementation.
+* 🚩 Led IT projects by managing timelines, coordinating teams, and training OR/CSS staff on secure practices while supporting system upgrades, testing, and new technology implementation for smooth execution and on-time delivery.
+* 🚩 Assessed user needs through direct discussions, translating technical requirements into actionable solutions, and promoting awareness of security and system best practices.
+* 🚩 Provided desktop support by installing, maintaining, and troubleshooting hardware, software, and network systems, ensuring optimal performance and minimal disruptions through proactive maintenance and issue resolution.

 ### Brigham and Women’s Hospital Inc. | Boston, MA.

 #### Senior Certified QA Surgical Instrumentation Specialist — BWH OR/CSS //*(Per-Diem) - Onsite*